cyberatlas/K8sCheckmate/README.md

 - Ensure that things aren't being run as root by default
 - Allow a max number of open ports on the cluster
 - Ban certain ports from being used
+- Check the image being used and make sure it is one of the approved images